Peatechen/ghost-qiniu-heroku/README.md

 - `QINIU_BUCKET_NAME`: **Required if using QINIU uploads**.
 This is the name you gave to your QINIU bucket.

+- `QINIU_DOMAIN`: **Required if using QINIU uploads**.
+This is the domain name accessible to your QINIU public bucket.

 Once your app is up and running with these variables in place, you should be able to upload images via the Ghost interface and they’ll be stored in QINIU. :sparkles:

 ### How this works